isomerpages/nhg-jsmc/_programs/Track Speakers/Track 2.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>Dr. Dong Lijuan is an accomplished healthcare leader with a diverse educational
 and professional background.
-She holds a PhD in Education, an MBA in Healthcare Management, and a Bachelor of Nursing.
-With years of experience in the healthcare industry, Dr. Dong currently serves as Deputy Director of Nursing, Head of Nursing Education and Development, and the lead of Office of Advancing Nursing Practice, Woodlands Health, Singapore.&nbsp;</p>
+She holds a PhD in Education, an MBA in Healthcare Management, and a Bachelor of Nursing.</p>
 <p>&nbsp;</p>
 <p>In her leadership roles, Dr. Dong has led multiple initiatives at both
 national and institutional levels, including setting up National Nursing